Daily Readings, Daily Meditation, & Saint of the Day

 If you do not have a sponsor, members of our team are available to assist in this role, as are willing members of our parish.

-A godparent's responsible is to assist the parents in the child's spiritual growth, or to assume this role if the parents are unable to do so.
+A godparent's responsibility is to assist the parents in the child's spiritual growth, or to assume this role if the parents are unable to do so.

 It is customary for children to have two godparents.
 When there are two, one must be male and the other female.
-A single godparent is acceptable when two eligible parents are not available.
+A single godparent is acceptable when two eligible godparents are not available.

-If there is only one Catholic godparent, Church law does permit the appointment of one 'Christian witness' to the baptism ceremony.
+If there is only one fully initiated practicing Catholic godparent, Church law does permit the appointment of one 'Christian witness' to the baptism ceremony.
 The witness is someone who is baptized in another Trinitarian Christian faith.

 A proxy may stand in for a godparent if they are not able to attend the ceremony.
 (For example, a military godparent who is on deployment may have a proxy.)